March–May 2025 United States attacks in Yemen: Ceasefire

-On 6 May 2025, U.S. President Donald Trump declared an end to the strikes on Yemen, stating that they were over, "effective immediately," as a result of a ceasefire between the U.S. and the Houthis, brokered by Oman.
+On 6 May 2025, US president Donald Trump declared an end to the strikes on Yemen, stating that they were over, "effective immediately," as a result of a ceasefire between the US and the Houthis, brokered by Oman.
 The Houthis agreed to halt attacks on vessels in the Red Sea but emphasized that the ceasefire did not in "any way, shape, or form" apply to Israel, which had just launched its own strikes on Yemen.
-While Trump framed the truce as the Houthis having "capitulated" and not "want[ing] to fight anymore," while also having shown "a lot of bravery," the Houthis claimed that it was in fact the U.S. that "backed down."
-According to reports, Iran played a role in persuading the Houthis to reach a truce with the United States to help build "momentum" for the 2025 U.S.–Iran nuclear negotiations.
-According to Israeli officials, Israel was not given "advance notice" of the U.S.-Houthi ceasefire.
+While Trump framed the truce as the Houthis having "capitulated" and not "want[ing] to fight anymore," while also having shown "a lot of bravery," the Houthis claimed that it was in fact the US that "backed down."
+According to reports, Iran played a role in persuading the Houthis to reach a truce with the United States to help build "momentum" for the 2025 Iran–United States negotiations.
+According to Israeli officials, Israel was not given "advance notice" of the US-Houthi ceasefire.
 Israeli media described the ceasefire as "very bad news for Israel" and "doubly surpris[ing]".
-Following the ceasefire deal, Israeli Prime Minister Benjamin Netanyahu asserted that "Israel will defend itself by itself."
+Following the ceasefire deal, Israeli prime minister Benjamin Netanyahu asserted that "Israel will defend itself by itself."